 If the dough breaks while placing it into the pan, don’t worry because this dough is very forgiving.
 If this happens, gently press it back together.

 If you find some parts that need more dough, you can use the excess dough that you trimmed.
 The excess dough should be sticky(don’t add any flour) so it can easily stick to the other dough and bake properly.
-As you’ll fill the crust, nobody will see the patches, so don’t worry how it looks like inside.
+As you’ll fill the crust, nobody will see the patches, so don’t worry how it looks.